kelseyhg/auctive/readme.md

 * Heroku deployment is unsuccuessful
 * Need better success message/redirect after writing to Sheets
 * Range variables don't work in Sheets function
+* Need error detection when selling items (currently sends false success message if a number is mistyped)
+* In items edit, need to add dropdown for donor and for item type